Authors:

 August/September 1985 | Volume 36, Issue 5

-Imagine yourself as a senior executive with General Motors in the years just after World War I. Your company had been founded in 1908, and by 1919 it had grown to be the fifth largest industrial enterprise in the United States—a loosely knit confederation of dozens of automobile assembly companies and companies making automobile bodies, engines, gears, transmission systems, and so on.
+Imagine yourself as a senior executive with General Motors in the years just after World War I. Your company had been founded in 1908, and by 1919 it had grown to be the fifth-largest industrial enterprise in the United States—a loosely knit confederation of dozens of automobile assembly companies and companies making automobile bodies, engines, gears, transmission systems, and so on.

 Your boss, William C. Durant, has built this empire on the apparently sound assumption that the market for automobiles is unlimited.
 The only business problem that interests him is the problem of making enough automobiles to satisfy the public’s demand.
 He has never found it necessary to worry about coordinating the activities of the far-flung companies he controls.

 Suddenly, in 1920, your company is in trouble.
 Like the other senior managers, you have been investing in new plants and machinery to meet the next surge in demand, and you have been building inventory to ensure that you have the supplies to make more cars.
 But the country has gone into a recession, and instead of climbing, demand has plunged.
 By November, sales have dropped to one-quarter of their level in early summer, and you are having trouble finding cash to pay current invoices and to meet your payroll.
-After twelve years of extraordinary growth, your company seems about to collapse.
+After 12 years of extraordinary growth, your company seems about to collapse.
 What has gone wrong?
 What can be done?
 On November 20, 1920, you hear that Billy Durant has resigned as president.
 There are rumors that when the price of GM stock began to fall, he tried to sustain it by buying stock on credit, and that now he owes thirty million dollars to brokers and other creditors.

 To find out how General Motors recovered from the crisis of 1920, and to find out why we should view that crisis as a critical episode not merely in the history of one corporation but in the history of modern industrial enterprise, we cannot do better than to turn to the work of Alfred D. Chandler, Jr., the Isidore Straus Professor of Business History at the Harvard Business School.
 In eight books and dozens of articles and essays, Chandler has established himself as the dean of American business historians and the foremost authority on the history of American big business.
 Chandler’s work is unrivaled as a source for anyone who wants to understand the development of American business in the century since the robber barons piled up their fortunes.